Month: May 2025

 Alex Humpage

-Over the last few years my photography has evolved in many ways while improving my skills and finding my own niche has helped my work develop, my biggest achievement will be becoming a “Lessons from Auschwitz” ambassador and being able to speak and exhibit my photos in front of hundreds of people including a holocaust survivor.
+Over the last few years, my photography has evolved in many ways.
+Improving my skills and finding my own niche has helped my work develop.
+My biggest achievement will be becoming a “Lessons from Auschwitz” ambassador and being able to speak and exhibit my photos in front of hundreds of people, including a Holocaust survivor.

 Maria Lateu-Dalton

-My inspiration came from Henry Cartier – Bresson.
-As he took a lot of street photography with blurred people who are in motion creating interesting photo’s which I am including in my project as no one really sees the faces of the people who was the culprits of the crimes as they either have a balaclava on there face or some type of face cover and even sometimes looking down so there face can’t be seen on camera.
-The message that I want to portray through my work is “Hand in the knife if your thinking of carrying one as it will save a life from death or injure”.
+My inspiration came from Henri Cartier-Bresson, who took a lot of street photography with blurred people in motion, creating interesting photos.
+I am including this technique in my project, as the culprits of these crimes often have their faces covered with balaclavas or other types of face coverings, or they look down to avoid being seen on camera.
+The message I want to convey through my work is: “Hand in the knife if you’re thinking of carrying one, as it will save a life from death or injury.”

-My work is taken in a contemporary photography style as I take photo’s in different environments like using different version of street life around Wolverhampton.
-I take my photo’s in real time like scenes where Knife Crime typically is typically done.
-Like for example side streets, Underground passageway or at an isolated part of a park.
-A lot of knife crimes victims are threated into going to get an isolated place of somewhere so that the violator can do there crime.
+My work is taken in a contemporary photography style, capturing different environments and versions of street life around Wolverhampton.
+I take my photos in real-time, in scenes where knife crime typically occurs, such as side streets, underground passageways, or isolated parts of parks.
+Many knife crime victims are threatened into going to isolated places so that the perpetrator can commit their crime.

-My challenges during this project is that I had to be careful where I was taking photo’s.
-Finding the right time for me take photos of my models.
-It took some time to get the statistics of Knife crime because it can’t be given to anyone and for a student to be interested it was more probably seen as more of a concern because the seriousness of the crime.
+My challenges during this project included being careful about where I was taking photos and finding the right time to photograph my models.
+It took some time to get the statistics on knife crime because they are not readily available, and for a student to be interested, it was seen as more of a concern due to the seriousness of the crime.

-To overcome these issues I had to make sure that where ever i was taking the photo’s that it wasn’t intruding anyone’s privacy and that I wasn’t getting myself into any trouble.
-Especially, when taking photo’s in the underground passageways as there are mostly used by drug user’s and People in gangs.
+To overcome these issues, I had to ensure that I was not intruding on anyone’s privacy and that I was not getting myself into trouble, especially when taking photos in underground passageways, which are mostly used by drug users and people in gangs.

 Connor-Jay Lawrence